18+

 3

-Current working view: Valverde is now a high-confidence Uruguay primary, with De Arrascaeta the clearest challenger from the same trusted group.
+Current working view: Valverde is a high-confidence Uruguay primary, with De Arrascaeta still the clearest backup from the same trusted group.

 Keep moving through the board: the team pages are ordered so the whole World Cup field is easy to review country by country.